 Tips for Using a Supplemental Nursing System

-- Before deciding on using a lactation aid, you should speak to a lactation specialist, she might give helpful advice and will be able to show you exactly how to use it and latch on properly.
+- Before using a lactation aid, you should speak to a lactation specialist.
+She might give helpful advice and will be able to show you exactly how to use it and latch on properly.

 - Try expressing milk for the lactation aid.
-If your milk supply is low, you can pump in-between feedings to build your supply further.
-If you are unable to produce milk, you can contact a milk bank, they can provide free breast milk (you will only need to pay for shipment).
+If your milk supply is low, you can pump in between feedings to build your supply further.
+If you cannot produce milk, you can contact a milk bank, and they can provide free breast milk (you will only need to pay for the shipment).
 If breast milk is unavailable, formula may be used.

 - Make sure that your baby latches on correctly.
-This will ensure that you get the best stimulation possible and also, will help guard against sore, broken nipples.
+This will ensure you get the best stimulation possible and help guard against sore, broken nipples.

 - You will know when SNS breastfeeding is working when the milk starts to flow down the tube.
 You do not need to fill the tube with milk before giving it to your baby.

 - The feeding tube can be taped down on your breast if it gets in the way, but this is not always necessary.